Reparse-dev/noctus-obsidian-theme/README.md

 Initially, this theme was just a modified version of the [Obsidian Encore Theme](https://github.com/carbonateb/obsidian-encore-theme) by Carbonateb but overtime I, Shayde, looked at other themes, like the [Minimal Theme](https://github.com/kepano/obsidian-minimal) by kepano, and started making it a theme of its own.

-Around that time I also started working on an Obsidian Snippet that would change the colors, functions, and similar of callout when putting in different callout (meta)-data, which has become a major function in this theme and has long surpassed the snippet since.
+Around that time I also started working on an obsidian snippet that would change the colors, functions, and similar of callout when putting in different callout (meta-) data, which has become a major function in this theme and has long surpassed the snippet since.
 I have added formats, like a timeline callout based on harr's [Timeline CSS](https://forum.obsidian.md/t/css-snippet-timeline-as-callout/93652) and more.

 ### Features